Economy of Tajikistan: Energy

 The rivers of Tajikistan, such as the Vakhsh and the Panj, have great hydropower potential, and the government has focused on attracting investment for projects for internal use and electricity exports.
 Tajikistan is home to the hydroelectric power station Nurek, the second highest dam in the world.
 Sangtuda 1 Hydroelectric Power Plant of 670 megawatts (MW) capacity, operated by Russian Inter RAO UES, commenced operations on 18 January 2008 and was officially commissioned on 31 July 2009.

 Other projects at the development stage include Sangduta 2 by Iran, Zerafshan by Chinese SinoHydro and Rogun power plant, which, at 335 m, is projected to supersede the Nurek Dam as tallest in the world if completed.
 The Rogun Dam was originally planned to be built by Russia's Inter RAO UES, but following disagreements, Russia pulled out.
 In 2010, production resumed with Iranian investment and Chinese assistance.

 Besides hydropower, other energy resources include sizable coal deposits and smaller reserves of natural gas and petroleum.
-In December 2010, Russian Gazprom announced discovery of significant natural gas reserves in Sarykamish field with 60 bcm of natural gas, enough for 50 years of Tajikistan's domestic consumption.
+In December 2010, Russian Gazprom announced discovery of significant natural gas reserves in Sarikamysh gas field with 60 bcm of natural gas, enough for 50 years of Tajikistan's domestic consumption.
 The national power company is Barqi Tojik.

 Tajikistan is a partner country of the EU INOGATE energy programme, which has four key topics: enhancing energy security, convergence of member state energy markets on the basis of EU internal energy market principles, supporting sustainable energy development, and attracting investment for energy projects of common and regional interest.

 Services

 Throughout the early 2000s, the overall output of the services sector has increased steadily.

+Banking

-The banking system has improved significantly because of strengthened oversight by the National Bank of Tajikistan, relaxed restrictions on participation by foreign institutions, and regulatory reform.
+The Tajik banking system has improved significantly because of strengthened oversight by the National Bank of Tajikistan, relaxed restrictions on participation by foreign institutions, and regulatory reform.
 The system includes 16 commercial banks and the central bank, or National Bank.
 The state controls the system, although in principle most banks have been privatized.
 An internationally assisted restructuring program was completed in 2003.
 Banks provide a narrow range of services, concentrating on providing credit to state-owned enterprises.
 Only an estimated 10% of the capital in Tajikistan moves through the banking system, and small businesses rarely borrow from banks.

 Abdujabbor Shirinov, Chairman of the National Bank of Tajikistan announced 142 credit organizations, including 16 banks and 299 their branches, two non-bank financial institutions and 124 microfinance organizations functioned in Tajikistan at the first of 2013.

+Retail

+The Tajik retail sector are largely dominated by traditional open-air bazaars and small independent grocery stores (known locally as maghozai khurokvori).
+However, shopping malls and supermarkets are rapidly expanding in major urban centers such as Dushanbe.

 Tourism

-The tourism industry of Tajikistan was eliminated by the civil war, but has begun to re-establish itself in recent years.
+The tourism industry was devastated by the civil war, but has been re-established in recent years.
 In 2018, the British Backpacker Society ranked Tajikistan as the 7th best adventure travel destination on earth.
-The Tajik Committee on Tourism Development responded to this accolade by stating that "the inclusion of Tajikistan in the British Backpacker Society's top 20 adventure travel destinations testifies the development of tourism in [the] country."